|

 delta is made in a new release (for example, in

-and 4 are skipped).
-These null deltas shall
+4 are skipped).
+These null deltas shall serve as

-serve as anchor points so that branch deltas
+anchor points so that branch deltas may later be

-may later be created from them.
-The absence of
+created from them.
+The absence of this flag

-deltas from being created from them in the
+being created from them in the future.
+During

-of the initial SID to a value greater than 1,
+SID to a value greater than 1, null deltas need

 qtext Substitute user-definable text for all